 The Linguistics Tripos is divided into a one-year Part I and a two-year Part II.
 Part I, where you follow four lecture series, provides a foundation across a wide range of linguistics taught within the Department of Linguistics.
 Part II allows you to specialise in the areas which particularly interest you, and in Parts IIA and IIB (years 2 and 3) there is a wide choice of lectures taught within and beyond the Department, the latter including the linguistics of particular languages.
 Part IIB includes an element of individual research as you write a dissertation on a topic of your choice.

 The typical A Level offer for Linguistics is A*AA.
-The typical IB offer is 40-41 points with 776 at Higher Level.
-Because linguistics is interdisciplinary we don’t require specific A level (or equivalent) subjects, and welcome applicants with an outstanding academic profile whether science-oriented or arts-centred.
-Some formal study of language, either through learning languages or through English Language A level, does however serve as a good preparation.
+The typical IB offer is 40-42 points with 776 at Higher Level.
+Linguistics is interdisciplinary we don’t require specific A level (or equivalent) subjects.

 The Admissions Process